Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### getUrlVariables <a id="geturlvariables-js"></a>

+_{% hint style="info" %}
-_added in react-native-acpcore v1.0.5_
+This method was added in react-native-acpcore v1.0.5.
+{% endhint %}_

-Retrieve Adobe visitor data as a URL query parameter string for consumption in hybrid mobile applications.
-There is no leading "?" or "&" punctuation, as the caller is responsible for placing the string in the correct location of their resulting URL.
-The following information is added to the string that is returned via the callback:
+This `getUrlVariables()` API gets the Visitor ID Service variables in URL query parameter form for consumption in hybrid app.
+This method will return an appropriately formed string containing Visitor ID Service URL variables.
+There will be no leading (&) or (?) punctuation, as the caller is responsible for placing it in their resulting java.net.URI in the correct location.

+If an error occurs while retrieving the URL string, (*callback*) will be called with a null value.
+Otherwise, the following information is added to the string that is returned in the callback as an [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback) instance:

-* The adobe\_mc attribute is an URL encoded list containing:
+- The `adobe_mc` attribute is an URL encoded list that contains:
-  * `MCMID` - Experience Cloud ID \(ECID\)
+  - `MCMID` - Experience Cloud ID \(ECID\)
-  * `MCORGID` - Experience Cloud Org ID
+  - `MCORGID` - Experience Cloud Org ID
-  * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](../../adobe-analytics/)
+  - `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics)
-  * `TS` - A timestamp taken when this request was made
+  - `TS` - A timestamp taken when this request was made
-* The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/174e9069bc1d3a521b59d52a066e9a7730f60ff5/using-mobile-extensions/adobe-analytics/analytics-api-reference/README.md#setidentifier).
+- The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).

 #### Syntax